 Tully Gorge camping and day-use areas

-Turn off the Bruce Highway 1.4km south of Tully onto Dean Road, which becomes Jarra Creek Road and then Cardstone Road.
+Turn off the Bruce Highway 1.4km south of Tully onto Dean Road, which becomes Tully Gorge Road.
 Travel 41km west to the camping and day-use areas.
-Cardstone Road ends about 10km further on—there is no access from here to the Tablelands section of Tully Gorge National Park.
+Tully Gorge Road ends about 10km further on—there is no access from here to the Tablelands section of Tully Gorge National Park.

 Cochable Creek camping area

-Turn off the Bruce Highway 1.4km south of Tully onto Dean Road, which becomes Jarra Creek Road and then Cardstone Road.
+Turn off the Bruce Highway 1.4km south of Tully onto Dean Road, which becomes Tully Gorge Road.
 Travel 37.6km to the Cochable Creek/H Road turn-off on the right before you cross the Tully River, signposted as ‘Misty Mountains’.
 The camping area is a further 9km on unsealed road.
-In wet weather, this road is 4WD only.
-The road is unsuitable for caravans all year round.
+This road is 4WD only and is unsuitable for caravans.
 There is no access from here to the Tablelands section of Tully Gorge National Park.